collective/yaco.structuralcontent/yaco/structuralcontent/README.txt

     >>> "Picasso is locked and cannot be cut" in browser.contents True

-We can try to rename too, but it's not posible
+We can try to rename too, but it's not possible

     >>> browser.getLink('Rename').click()
     >>> browser.getControl('New Short Name').value = 'garcia-lorca'